msadowski/weeklyrobotics/_posts/2019-03-17-weekly-robotics-30.md

 3) The MIT Super Mini Cheetah.
 <br>[MIT](https://biomimetics.mit.edu/research/mit-super-mini-cheetah)<br>
 INFO: In [issue #28](https://weeklyrobotics.com/weekly-robotics-28) we've presented MIT Mini Cheetah.
-The Super Mini Cheetah is another project from MIT Biomimetrics Lab.
+The Super Mini Cheetah is another project from MIT Biomimetics Lab.
 Compared to the larger version the Super Mini is a low cost build that has simpler kinematics and in our opinion resembles a Cheetah a lot more than it's bigger brother (it might have to do with the robot's head).

 4) Supervised Racing.
 <br>[markku.ai](https://markku.ai/post/supervised-racing/)<br>